Accellerant/Refresher-RockPaperScissors/README.md

 !!!!
 TO DO !!!!
-+ Clean up compareMoves().
-Maybe remove all the alerts?
++ Rewrited awardPoint() & rename to findWinner().
-+ Is there a better way to evaluate who has won or lost?
+    + Have this function display who won & provide points.